mdh266/PECS/README.md

 semiconductor and electrolyte.
 The interface of between the semiconductor and electrolyte make up a "half cell" of a
 <a href="https://en.wikipedia.org/wiki/Photoelectrochemical_cell">photoelectrochemical cell</a>
 which can use solar energy to convert water into hydrogen fuel.
+An example of some results are seen below:

+\image html densities.png

 \subsection Requirements
 The requirements for this software are